Tormented Souls 2 Review – A Revival of Survival Horror with Grit, Brains & Shadows

 My Opinion & Predictions

-I’ve played enough survival horror to know when something gets it.
+I’ve played its fair share of survival horror to know when something nails that element.
 Tormented Souls 2 does.
-It’s unashamedly retro yet modern in execution — like if Capcom had made Resident Evil Code Veronica in 2025.
+It’s unapologetically retro but modern in execution — about if the year were 2025 and Capcom had made Resident Evil Code Veronica.

-If they continue refining performance and storytelling, I can easily see Tormented Souls 2 becoming a cult classic and a template for indie horror devs who want to honor the past while daring the present.
+If they keep polishing up performance and story telling, though, Traumatized Spirits 2 could be an instant cult classic and a blueprint for indie horror devs who yearn to respect the past while risking the now.

 Community Reactions to Tormented Souls 2